 Crab apple varieties available are Chestnut Crabapple and Golden Crabapple.
-There are also pears and plums grown at Minnesota Harvest.
-One pear variety in particular is the Barney pear.
+Plus, there are also pears and plums grown at Minnesota Harvest!

 There are wonderful descriptions that Topper wrote for twenty-seven of the apple varieties found at Minnesota Harvest and they are well worth reading.
 His words clearly convey the passion and enthusiasm he had for apples during his life.